meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ### Gear

-The gear is comprised of 3 layers that are stacked & screwed together then grinded
+The gear is comprised of 3 layers that are stacked & screwed together then grinded.

 ![gear view](_figures/implement-2-degrees-rotating-mount-16-gear-view.jpg)

-Here we can see the rounded edges that was done using a Dremel
+Here we can see the rounded edges that was done using a Dremel.

 ![gear](_figures/implement-2-degrees-rotating-mount-17-gear.jpg)
 ![gear-edge](_figures/implement-2-degrees-rotating-mount-18-gear-edge.jpg)